quicwg/multipath/draft-ietf-quic-multipath.md

 the chosen path, as further described in {{path-initiation}}.
 In this version of the document, a QUIC server does not initiate the creation of a path, but it can validate a new path created by a client.
-A new path can only be used once the associated 4-tuple has been validated by ensuring that the peer is able to receive packets at that address (see {{Section 8 of QUIC-TRANSPORT}}).
+A new path can only be used once it has been validated by ensuring that the peer is able to receive packets at the specified address and port, (see {{Section 8 of QUIC-TRANSPORT}}).
 The connection ID of a packet binds the packet to a path identifier, and therefore to a packet number space.